tongwu-msft/azure-rest-api-specs/docs-ref-conceptual/time-series-insights/time-series-insights-reference-Query-Syntax.md

 ## Scalar Functions

-**UTC now** function returns DateTime value which contains current time in UTC format.
+**UTC now** function returns DateTime value, which contains current time in UTC format.
 It does not accept any arguments.

 JSON example:
 ```json